 - To avoid accidents, keep the tree skirt out of any area where people might walk.
 If the skirt you choose is too wide, just tuck the edges under.

-Decorating and Design - A Christmas tree skirt offers another opportunity to enhance your room's decorating color scheme and theme.
+A Christmas tree skirt offers another opportunity to enhance your room's decorating color scheme and theme.
 A period Victorian living room could use a lush, red velvet Christmas tree skirt.
-A simple cotton patchwork or appliqued tree skirt would be perfect for a country or causal look.
+A simple cotton patchwork or appliqued tree skirt would be perfect for a country or casual look.
 Learn more about using Design Principles for the Holidays here.

-Making your own Christmas tree skirts can be as easy as draping a length of fabric under your tree or as complicated as making a custom needlepointed skirt.
-It's your choice.
+Making your own Christmas tree skirts can be as easy as draping a length of fabric under your tree or as complicated as making a custom needlepoint skirt.

 If your family doesn't put gifts under the tree until Santa arrives on Christmas morning, your Christmas tree skirt will give a finished look, color, and texture to the base of your tree until the big day.